-All staff who are absent from duty due to a Moving and Handling injury should follow the school Sickness Absence Policy which is available in all rooms or accessed through their managers.
+All staff who are absent from duty due to a Moving and Handling injury should follow the school Sickness Absence Policy.

 10. Education And Training

 All training on the safe Moving and Handling of pupils and loads will be undertaken by the Manual Handling Trainer/ Advisor or agencies/persons acting on their authority.